 Boomer women surged into the workforce as young adults, setting the stage for more Gen X and Millennial women to follow suit.
 In 1966, when Silent Generation women were ages 22 through 37, a majority (58%) were not participating in the labor force while 40% were employed.
 For Millennial women today, 72% are employed while just a quarter are not in the labor force.
 Boomer women were the turning point.
 As early as 1985, more young Boomer women were employed (66%) than were not in the labor force (28%).

 And despite a reputation for job hopping, Millennial workers are just as likely to stick with their employers as Gen X workers were when they were the same age.
-Roughly eight-in-ten each of Millennials ages 22 to 37 in 2018 (79%) and Gen Xers the same age in 2002 (77%) reported working for their current employer at least 13 months.
-About half of both groups said they’d been with their employer for at least five years.
+Roughly seven-in-ten each of Millennials ages 22 to 37 in 2018 (70%) and Gen Xers the same age in 2002 (69%) reported working for their current employer at least 13 months.
+About three-in-ten of both groups said they’d been with their employer for at least five years.

 Of course, the economy varied for each generation.
 While the Great Recession affected Americans broadly, it created a particularly challenging job market for Millennials entering the workforce.
 The unemployment rate was especially high for America’s youngest adults in the years just after the recession, a reality that would impact Millennials’ future earnings and wealth.

 Income and wealth